 - Suitable for a range of drug testing.

 Urine Testing: A urine drug test is done under a specific protocol.
 Urine drug test, commonly known as UDS and is a painless procedure.
 It can trace the drug presence even if the effects of some illegal drugs have worn off.
+The 5 panel drug test for employee screening is the most sought drug testing method by the employers and hiring managers.

 The person who tests positive is advised to undergo treatment under the supervision of Substance Abuse Professionals.
 A urine drug test is performed in steps: